 With recent advances in anesthesia, operating room monitoring, and preoperative testing, the risks of surgery have become considerably smaller.
 Although complications are infrequent, all surgeries have some degree of risk.
 These include numbness, hematoma, infection, and abnormal scarring.
 The least serious problems occur more often, and the more serious problems occur rarely.
 Most complications involve an extension of the recovery period rather than any permanent effect on your final result.

 Will There Be Visible Scars?

 Any incisional surgery will leave scars.
 To ensure that scarring is kept to a minimum, incision placement is as inconspicuous as allowable.
 Once you have healed, scars are generally not visible.
 Make-up will help diminish any remaining pinkness of skin when you return to work.
 There are some newer minimally invasive surgical techniques performed endoscopically (through small incisions) that may be an option for you.
-During your consultation with Dr. Reed these options can be discussed.
+During your consultation with these options can be discussed.